 To achieve these goals, we have constructed tools for building large catalogs and databases for state-of-the-art parameterized models of stars, galaxies, and other astronomical objects to generate a synthetic Universe.
 Then, to produce high fidelity images, we have a novel photon Monte Carlo approach where we numerically follow photons from an astronomical source, through the atmosphere (for ground-based telescopes), through the mirrors and lenses, and into the Silicon of the detector in a series of sophisticated simulation codes.
-Therefore, we construct a view of the sky by building up the images one photon at a time, as a real telescope would do.
-This novel approach might seem impossibly slow, but we have already generated over 15 Terabytes of highly realistic images, which is comparable to many existing telescope surveys.
-We have achieved this by using a variety of modern numerical techniques as well as by employing large-scale grid-based computing with thousands of processors.
+Therefore, we construct a view of the sky by building up the simulated images one photon at a time which ensures high fidelity, The simultaneous requirements of high fidelity and practical numerical efficiency strongly favors the simulation and each separate photon.This novel approach is fast enough with carefully designed algorithms and the use of modern parallel processing.
+Despite the numerical challenge we have already generated over 15 Terabytes of highly realistic images, which is comparable to sizes of many existing telescope surveys.
+We use a variety of modern numerical techniques as well as by employing large-scale grid-based computing with thousands of processors.
 The prototypes of these codes have been written for the Large Synoptic Survey Telescope (LSST), which will be the world’s largest survey telescope when it begins operating at the end of the decade.

 With this proposal we plan to extend the framework to encompass a variety of telescopes (some of which are operating now) and user-specified synthetic astronomical catalogs.
-Developing this sustainable simulation framework will enable the astronomical community to simulate an UV-optical and near infrared view of the sky using a common environment, to learn how to scale current astronomical research analyzes to data sets a 1000-fold larger than current surveys, to understand the characteristics and limitations of current and planned experiments, and to develop the computational and statistical tools that will extract the science from these resources as they come on line (working in a new regime where uncertainties are dominated by systematics and not statistical noise).
+In the next ten years, eleven separate survey telescopes (VLT Survey Telescope, LSST, UKIRT Infrared Deep Sky Survey, Visible and Infrared Survey Telescope for Astronomy, PanSTARRS 1, PanSTARRS 4, Dark Energy Survey, EUCLID, Wide-Field Infrared Survey Telescope, and Sky-Mapper) will be in operation of construction.
+Developing a sustainable simulation framework will enable the astronomical community to simulate UV, optical and near infrared views of the sky using a shared software environment.
+This will enable the community to scale current astronomical research analysis to data sets a 1000-fold larger than current surveys, to understand the characteristics and limitations of current and planned surveys, and to evolve the computational and statistical tools needed to extract the science from these resources as they come on line Maintaining high fidelity is required in this new regime where uncertainties are dominated by systematics and not statistical noise.

 Team Qualifications and Previous Work